Dealing with stress like a lobster would (really, it works)

-Occasionally they die, but in most cases they exit comfortable in their new skin – a process they have to repeat many times as they get larger.
+Occasionally they die, but in most cases they exit comfortably in their new skin – a process they have to repeat many times as they get larger.

 ‘What doesn’t kill me, makes me stronger’ is the famous aphorism by the German philosopher Friederich Nietzsche.